Table of contents

 6 Ways to Align Customer Service and Marketing

 1. Have shared roles across teams

 As we discussed earlier in the article, products with great customer engagement and satisfaction often have customer support and marketing teams creating cross-functional impact.
-This means taking up roles outside the typical tasks in marketing and customer service can help both teams generate outsized results.
+This means taking up roles like reputation management outside the typical tasks in marketing and customer service can help both teams generate outsized results..

 Have your customer service representatives contribute to marketing tasks like helping plan new campaigns and developing a product’s go-to-market.
-Similarly, the marketing department can contribute to tasks like adding content to a knowledge base, using customer feedback and support data for case studies, etc. Adopting this approach allows your team to have a much wider perspective on their customers, making it easier to attract and retain them.
+Similarly, the marketing department can contribute to tasks like adding content to a knowledge base, using customer feedback and support data for case studies, etc. Adopting this approach allows your team to have a much wider perspective, making it easier to attract and retain customers.

 2. Build a unified customer experience